scrapy/scrapyd/docs/api.rst

 -  Pending jobs are in :ref:`spider queues<spiderqueue>`.
 -  Running jobs have Scrapy processes.
--  Finished jobs are in job storage.
+-  Finished jobs are in :ref:job storage<jobstorage>`.

    .. note::